LeakDetectAI/automl-qild-experiments/README.md

 ------------
 Implementation of the experiments as submitted to the Information Sciences Journal.

+## Job Configurations

-The main scripts used to run the experiments to estimate the MI and detect leakage are cluster_script.py and cluster_script_ild.py.
-We used a Postgres database to configure all the jobs.
-The job configurations for running different mutual information estimation techniques on synthetic datasets, used by `cluster_script.py`, are uploaded in the 'database'[https://github.com/LeakDetectAI/automl-qild-experiments/tree/master/database] folder as:
+The job configurations for running different mutual information estimation techniques on synthetic datasets, used by `cluster_script.py`, are uploaded as:

 1. `database\mutual_information.avail_jobs.csv`
 2. `database\mutual_information.running_jobs.csv`
 3. `database\automl.avail_jobs.csv`
 4. `database\automl.running_jobs.csv`